runtimeverification/k/k-distribution/k-tutorial/1_basic/19_debugging/README.md

 The first thing neccessary in order to debug a K interpreter in GDB is to build the interpreter with full debugging support enabled.
 This can be done relatively simply.
-First, make sure you have not passed `-O1`, `-O2`, or `-O3` to `kompile`.
-Second, simply add the command line flags `-ccopt -g -ccopt -O1` to `kompile`.
+First, run `kompile` with the command line flags `-ccopt -g -ccopt -O1`.
 The resulting compiled K definition will be ready to support debugging.

 Note: the 'O' in `-O1` is the letter 'O' not the number 0!